likicv/usysml-test-cases/README.md

 decomposable.
 For example, it would possible to create valid SysML v2 models with only a small subset of the features defined by the SysML v2 specification.
-Furthermore, by using just a small subset of the SysML v2 (for example the keywords `package`, `part`, `part def`) it would possible to create quite complex models that are fully SysML v2 compliant.
+Furthermore, by using just a small subset of the SysML v2 (for example the keywords `package`, `part`, `part def` corresponding to v0.01) it would possible to create quite complex models that are fully SysML v2 compliant.

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring practical issues relevant to the SysML